White Sox vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 35 hits with five doubles, three triples, six home runs, eight walks and 15 RBI.
+- Bobby Witt Jr. has 36 hits with five doubles, four triples, six home runs, eight walks and 15 RBI.
 He's also stolen 10 bases.

-- Witt Jr. heads into this game looking to extend his six-game hit streak.
-In his last 10 games he is hitting .213 with two doubles, a triple, two home runs, two walks and six RBI.
+- Witt Jr. has picked up a hit in seven games in a row.
+During his last 10 outings he is hitting .234 with two doubles, two triples, two home runs, two walks and six RBI.

 Witt Jr. Recent Games